77ethers/NTERMCP/FAQ.md

 ### Can I use it for non-coding tasks?

 Absolutely.
-While it excels at coding-related tasks, Claude Desktop Commander can be used for many system tasks:
+While it excels at coding-related tasks, NTERMCP can be used for many system tasks:
 - File organization and management
 - Media processing (video compression, image conversion)
 - System monitoring and maintenance
 - Running and managing any terminal-based tools
 - Data processing and analysis

-### How does Desktop Commander collect feedback and usage data?
+### How does NTERMCP collect feedback and usage data?

-Desktop Commander has three separate data collection systems:
+NTERMCP has three separate data collection systems:

 **1. Personal Usage Analytics (Local Only, Always Active):**
 - Collects usage statistics stored **locally on your machine only**